 - Have a code word with your friends so that if you don't feel comfortable you can call them and communicate your discomfort without the person you are with knowing.
 Your friends can then come to get you or make up an excuse for you to leave.

-- Know your personal boundaries and communicate them clearly.
+- Know your personal boundaries and do your best to communicate them.
 You have the right to say no and to change your mind at any point!

 - Don't assume your partner can read your mind.
 Tell the person you are with how far you want to go, what you want and don't want to do, and when you want to stop.